CipherWorkZ/Quantalyze/README.md

 4. View logs and track case updates.

 ## License
-Quantalyze is released under an open-source license but is not open for public contributions.
+Quantalyze is released under apache2 open-source license .
 See the LICENSE file for details.

 ## Contributions
 Currently, this project does not accept external contributions, but suggestions and bug reports are welcome.